codecrafters-io/languages/compiled_starters/docker-starter-rust/README.md

 mydocker run ubuntu:latest /usr/local/bin/docker-explorer echo hey
 ```

+This command compiles your Rust project, so it might be slow the first time you
+run it.
+Subsequent runs will be fast.

 # Passing the first stage

 CodeCrafters runs tests when you do a `git push`.
 Make an empty commit and push